 Special cybersecurity intel from our CEO, Matt Rosenthal…

-3. Network security:
+3. Network Security

-As cyber security is concerned with outside threats, network security guards against unauthorized intrusion of your internal networks due to malicious intent.
+As cyber security is concerned with outside threats, network security guards against the unauthorized intrusion of your internal networks due to malicious intent.

 Network security ensures that internal networks are secure by protecting the infrastructure and inhibiting access to it.

 Security teams are now using machine learning to flag abnormal traffic and alert threats in real-time to help better manage network security monitoring.
 Network administrators continue to implement policies and procedures to prevent unauthorized access, modification, and exploitation of the network.

 Common examples of network security implementation:

 - Extra Logins